 Female La lay eggs on the host integument (skin), and the fly larvae hatch and bore into the host soon after oviposition.
 La complete their larval development within the host, the maggots emerge from late larvae or pupae, and then pupate in leaf litter and eclose within ~10-14 days.
 Fly maggots drop to the ground on long, gelatinous tendrils that look like white strings hanging from the monarch.

 Less is known about the extent to which other parasitoids attack monarchs, but at least one wasp in the family Braconidae has been reported in monarchs (Arnaud 1978).
 The closely-related queen, Danaus gilippus is parasitized by two Chalcid wasps,Brachymeria annulata and B. ovata (Prudic and Olson 2005), as well as L. archippivora (Arnaud 1978).
-Current research in the Monarch Lab demonstrates that the wasp Pteromalus puparum (in the family Pteromalidae and the same superfamily, Chalcidoidea, as the two Chalcid wasps found in queens) could be an important pupal parasitoid (Oberhauser et al. in preparation).
-Pteromalus puparum wasps are tiny, and over 200 can emerge from one monarch pupa.
+Current research in the Monarch Lab demonstrates that the wasp Pteromalus cassotis (in the family Pteromalidae and the same superfamily, Chalcidoidea, as the two Chalcid wasps found in queens) could be an important pupal parasitoid (Oberhauser et al. in press).
+P. cassotis wasps are tiny, and over 200 can emerge from one monarch pupa.
 Research from the Monarch Lab has also shown that a closely related generalist parasitoid (Pteromalus puparum) will attempt to parasitize monarch pupae under lab conditions, but their offspring fail to develop in monarch hosts.
 We are currently investigating the role of monarch's sequestered cardenolides in these host-parasitoid interactions (Stenoien et al. in preparation).

 Parasites and Diseases